pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 :::

-### What is the metadata for?
+### How is pyproject.toml metadata used?

 The pyproject.toml file is the file that your build tool uses to populate a `METADATA` that is included in your Python distribution files that get published to PyPI.
 This `METADATA` file is then used by PyPI to populate your package's PyPI landing page and help users filter through the tens of thousands of packages published there.

 ```{figure} ../images/python-build-package/pypi-metadata-classifiers.png
 :scale: 50 %